Apply for a Criminal Record Check and Processing Policies

 The manager or owner / operator of the facility keeps the original signed consent form.

-There is a $20.00 non-refundable processing fee for each criminal record check and the payment must be submitted with the completed and signed consent form.
+There is a $28.00 non-refundable processing fee, if applicable for each criminal record check and the payment must be submitted with the completed and signed consent form.
 Consent forms received without payment will be returned, unprocessed.
 Payment is accepted in one of the following formats:

 - Certified cheque – made payable to the Minister of Finance.